glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 The pru\_uart.h header gives you the `CT_UART` identifier that provides convenient access to all the UART registers required to interact with the UART.
-Let's walk through that process for the simplest possible case
+Let's walk through that process for the simplest possible case.

 [TI16C550C]: https://www.ti.com/product/TL16C550C
 [TI16C550C data sheet]: https://www.ti.com/document-viewer/TL16C550C/datasheet